Uwais-O/GGL-TMS-FRONTEND/README.md

 3. All tests passed.

 ## Issues
-1. Bootstrap styling could be improved
+1. Bootstrap styling could be improved.
 2. CSS written to handle different screen sizes does not function as intended.
+3. A dialogue box should have been implemented to edit/update.
+4. ID should not be displayed as it is just a key.